pooja123-kothawade/Salary-Prediction-Based-on-work-experience-ML-Web-App/README.md

 Procedure--
-Open command Prompt and go to given directory and then run python app.py Here's a polished and professional `README.md` for your **WageWatcher - Flask Salary Predictor** project, based on the structure in your screenshot:
+Open command Prompt and go to given directory and then run python app.py **WageWatcher - Flask Salary Predictor** project, based on the structure in your screenshot:

 ---